Bhoomith1522/serverless-AI-app/README.md

 # serverless-AI-app
-# Athena AI
+# NOVA AI

-Athena AI is a serverless AI-powered web application built using AWS cloud services and modern web technologies.
+NOVA AI is a serverless AI-powered web application built using AWS cloud services and modern web technologies.
 The platform enables users to interact with an AI assistant through a secure and scalable cloud-native architecture.

 ## Features